10 Great Off-the-Beaten-Path & Interesting Places in California

 1. Mammoth Lakes

-Mammoth Lakes is more than 370 miles from Los Angeles and almost 310 miles from San Francisco.
+Mammoth Lakes is just over 370 miles from Los Angeles and almost 310 miles from San Francisco.

 Accommodation: Where to Stay in Mammoth Lakes